U.S. News Rankings

 |Ranking score and category|

-Haverford College offers students the opportunity to take classes at Bryn Mawr, Swarthmore, and the University of Pennsylvania.
+Haverford College offers students the opportunity to take classes at Bryn Mawr, Swarthmore and the University of Pennsylvania.
 Haverford has one of the most extensive collections of Quaker history in the world.
 Also, The C. Christopher Morris Cricket Library and Collection is the largest collection of cricket memorabilia in the world.
 Haverford offers a number of study abroad programs through its International Academic Programs office, including programs designed specifically for pre-med students and science and math majors.
-Notable alumni include actor Chevy Chase, National Public Radio correspondent Juan Williams, and author Frank Conroy.
+Notable alumni include actor Chevy Chase, journalist Juan Williams and author Frank Conroy.

 |School mission and unique qualities (as provided by the school):|